ODNZSL/nzsl-online/README.md

 NZSL has taken ownership of the project at their [ODNZSL repo](https://github.com/ODNZSL/nzsl-online), with the Rabid Repo being forked from this.

-Rabideers should branch from the rabid staging branch when resolving issues or adding features.
-Their pull requested should be to the ODNSL staging branch, rather than the Rabid Staging branch.
-The Rabid Admin for ODNZSL is currently [Elspeth Dick](elspeth@rabidtech.co.nz); upon approval and merge, Rabid should merge the ODNZSL staging branch to the Rabid staging branch so that our repo is up-to-date.
+Rabideers should branch from the Rabid Staging branch when resolving issues or adding features.
+Their pull requests should be to the ODNZSL Staging branch, rather than the Rabid Staging branch.
+The Rabid admin for ODNZSL is currently [Elspeth Dick](elspeth@rabidtech.co.nz); upon approval and merging, Rabid should merge the ODNZSL staging branch to the Rabid staging branch so that our repo is up-to-date.

 ODNZSL staging deploys to http://nzsl-staging.herokuapp.com.